HomeDev GuideAPI Reference

 For a more comprehensive example of how transition sessions are leveraged, see Transition Sessions in Moderation workflows.

-In the previous add workflow item example, the request to add a workflow item is invoked synchronously.
+The request to add a workflow item is invoked synchronously in the previous example of adding a workflow item.
 An example of adding a workflow item asynchronously using the asynchronous overloads of the BeginTransitionSession and Add methods is also described in Transition Sessions in Moderation workflows.

 The following exceptions may occur in the course of using this method: